unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 ## Current State

 The deployed service now co-locates the TTS Bridge and patched MLX-Audio engine on the inference host.
+LLM-Ops-Kit manages the bridge as a standalone background component through its dedicated adapter rather than through launchd; its explicit `restart_policy=never` preserves intentional stops.
 The engine owns immutable registered audio and transcript pairs and remains authoritative for reference-ID validity.
 The bridge maps configured neutral aliases to opaque IDs, caches capabilities plus registry reachability and count for a bounded interval, validates controls strictly, performs model-specific compatibility translation, and redacts target text and reference content or paths from diagnostics.
-The agent host is a client only.
+The agent host is a client only, and its Dashboard is now a separately managed background process after the LaunchAgent network-context failure.

 The focused bridge source suite passes all eighteen tests.
 A real agent request through the deployed bridge returned valid audio after direct, alias, inline-reference, registered-reference, long-text, streaming-recovery, malformed-request recovery, and isolated-model canaries passed.
 Those results establish protocol and operational acceptance for this deployment.
 They do not establish universal provider compatibility, semantic transcript verification, consent, or subjective voice quality.

 Legacy path pairs remain available only as explicitly allowlisted compatibility behavior.
 Generic component relocation and automatic recovery are not implemented.
 The cutover that moved these services was a reviewed manual operation, not a host-field edit or a `component move` command.
+The subsequent stack restart also required explicit Dashboard and tunnel starts after those components did not return automatically, so a successful stack command is not yet sufficient acceptance evidence for this topology.

 ## Next Work